chiku8953/clone/README.md

 # clone
-my clone from complete web development course
+my resume from complete web development with coursed